t-snyder/tech-blog/_posts/2024-11-20-Learn-04-Nginx-Gateway-Fabric.md

 ---
 layout: readme
-title: Learning - Nginx Gateway Fabric
+title: Learning-04 Nginx Gateway Fabric
 pinned: false
 excerpt: Project deploying Nginx Gateway Fabric as the Kubernetes Gateway API controller.
 Project purpose is to learn about the implementation functionality.
 ---